ohscar/rmalloc/doc/paper/introduction.rst

 gives the memory back to the system.

-The allocator in turn calls out to the operating system-provided memory mapping function, providing the allocator with one or more  *pages* of memory, often 4 KB each.
-A very simple allocator would do little more than returning the pages as malloc() and have free() be a no-op.
-Obviously this is wasteful causing large internal fragmentation and if the application code using the allocator wanted to release memory back to the system and then allocate more again, the system would quickly run out of memory.
+The allocator in turn calls out to the operating system-provided memory mapping function, providing the allocator with one or more pages of memory, often 4 KB each on PC systems.
+A very simple allocator would do little more than returning the pages as *malloc()* and have *free()* be a no-op.
+Obviously this is wasteful causing large amount of memory wasted and if the application code using the allocator wanted to release memory back to the system and then allocate again, system memory would eventually run out.

 Therefore, an allocator needs to be more clever about managing memory.
 Things most efficient allocators have in common: